engineyard/ey-docs/pages/monitoring-new-relic.md

 <h2 id="topic3"> View New Relic performance data for your application</h2>

-Once an environment has been configured and updated with New Relic support, you can access your New Relic account directly from Cloud to view monitoring details about your application.
+Once an environment has been configured and updated with New Relic support, you can access your New Relic account directly from Engine Yard Cloud to view monitoring details about your application.

 ### To view New Relic data for your application